gjeschke/MMMx/docs/source/object_access.rst

     *   ``entity`` - entity in MMMx:atomic format
     *   ``address`` - MMMx address for object selection, 'selected' or empty uses current selection
     *   ``heavy`` - flag, if true, hydrogen atoms are neglected, defaults to false
-    *   ``paradigm`` - flag, if true, only the first loction/rotamer is returned for each atom Returns
+    *   ``paradigm`` - flag, if true, only the first loction/rotamer in the first conformer is returned for each atom Returns
     *   ``coor`` - Cartesian coordinates, (*N*,3) double array for *N* selected atom locations
     *   ``indices`` - indices into entity atom tables, (*N*,1) int array